Washington Personal

 A hit and run accident, where a driver flees the scene without providing identification or offering assistance, can leave victims in a state of shock and distress.
 Such events not only harm the victims but ripple through families and communities, deepening the trauma and quest for justice.
 Washington is committed to deter drivers from fleeing accident scenes, which is why it upholds a series of strict hit and run laws.

 In the state of Washington, the law is unambiguous about the responsibilities of drivers involved in collisions.
 When involved in an accident with an unattended vehicle, it is the duty of the driver to halt and make every effort to identify and notify the vehicle’s owner or operator.
-This includes providing the owner with his or her name and address.
+This includes providing the owner with their name and address.

 If efforts to locate the owner or operator prove unsuccessful, the driver is mandated to leave a written notice with his or her details in a spot easily noticeable on the unattended vehicle.
 It’s vital to understand that neglecting these duties is a misdemeanor offense known as hit and run unattended.